 Previous GeneCards Identifiers for KCNAB2 Gene

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 Four sequence-related potassium channel genes - shaker, shaw, shab, and shal - have been identified in Drosophila, and each has been shown to have human homolog(s).
 This gene encodes a member of the potassium channel, voltage-gated, shaker-related subfamily.
 This member is one of the beta subunits, which are auxiliary proteins associating with functional Kv-alpha subunits.
 This member alters functional properties of the KCNA4 gene product.
 Alternative splicing of this gene results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Dec 2010]

 GeneCards Summary for KCNAB2 Gene

-KCNAB2 (Potassium Channel, Voltage Gated Subfamily A Regulatory Beta Subunit 2) is a Protein Coding gene.
-Diseases associated with KCNAB2 include 1p36 deletion syndrome.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated potassium channel activity and potassium channel regulator activity.
+KCNAB2 (Potassium Voltage-Gated Channel Subfamily A Regulatory Beta Subunit 2) is a Protein Coding gene.
+Diseases associated with KCNAB2 include chromosome 1p36 deletion syndrome and episodic ataxia/myokymia syndrome.
+Among its related pathways are Transmission across Chemical Synapses and Hepatic ABC Transporters.
+GO annotations related to this gene include voltage-gated potassium channel activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is KCNAB1.